bilal1427/Python_project/README.md

 ---

-## Dataset Summary
 The dataset comprises 71 columns and 641 rows, representing details of surface temperature changes across countries from 1961 to 2022.
 Key columns include:

-Column Name	Description
+Column Name

+Description

+Country

-Country	Name of the country.
+Name of the country.

+ISO3

-ISO3	ISO3 code for the country.
+ISO3 code for the country.

+Indicator

-Indicator	Description of the temperature change measurement.
+Description of the temperature change measurement.

+Unit

-Unit	Measurement unit (Degree Celsius).
+Measurement unit (Degree Celsius).

+Source

-Source	Source of the data.
+Source of the data.

+Sub-Region

-Sub-Region	Geographical grouping of the country.
+Geographical grouping of the country.

+Income Group

-Income Group	Classification based on income levels (e.g., Low, Middle, High).
+Classification based on income levels (e.g., Low, Middle, High).

+Area (KM²)

-Area (KM²)	Area of the country in square kilometers.
+Area of the country in square kilometers.

+Density (KM²)

-Density (KM²)	Population density of the country.
+Population density of the country.

-1961–2022 (Year Columns)	Annual temperature deviations in degrees Celsius for each year in the range.
+1961–2022 (Year Columns)

+Annual temperature deviations in degrees Celsius for each year in the range.

 ---